 - Go days with little or no sleep but feel totally energized.

 If you have these experiences, it doesn’t automatically mean you have psychosis.
-They may be the result of other mental health challenges, drug use, a medical problem, a temporary reaction to stress or something else.
+They may be the result of other mental health challenges, a medical problem, a temporary reaction to stress or something else.
 This is why it is important to get them checked out.

 Not everyone experiences the same set of symptoms or to the same level.
 A person may be diagnosed with psychosis when symptoms are very strong, on-going and get in the way of their life.